How the government, central bank, and commercial banks work together to create money.

 Deposits

 Deposits refer to funds that consumers and businesses hold in their bank accounts.
+They represent the amount of money the bank owes the depositor, not the amount of money physically stored in a vault somewhere.
 Deposits spend like currency, but really only exist on a computer screen.
 At any time, deposits can be withdrawn from the bank and turned into physical currency.

 For consumers and businesses, deposits are an asset.
 For banks, deposits are a liability.